lsst-sitcom/sitcomtn-163/index.md

 ```

 In this field, we have overlap with the DESI {cite:p}`DESI-dr1` BGS {cite:p}`BGS`, ELG {cite:p}`ELG`, and LRG {cite:p}`LRG` catalogs, shown in {numref}`desi_location`, which allows us to perform simple external validation on the four redshift techniques.
+After matching we have 2728 galaxies with spectroscopic redshifts.
+Details on the matching and breakdown can be found in {cite}`SITCOMTN-154`.

 ```{figure} _static/desi_location.png
 :name: desi_location